Samsung/tizen-docs/docs/platform/porting/multimedia.md

 ### Configuration

 The `gst-omx` plugin uses a configuration file, such as `gstomx.conf`.
 This file is included in the `gst-omx` package, and installed in the `/etc/xdg/gstomx.conf` directory on the target device.
 The `gstomx.conf` file needs to be changed according to the OpenMAX component vendor.
-The following figures lists the values of each item in the lists separated by commas.
+The following figures list the values of each item in the lists separated by commas.
 Each GStreamer element is separated by a semicolon.

 **Figure: gstomx.conf elements**